nnsadegh/CrashAssist/README.md

 4. Run the project in the simulator or on a physical device.

 ## Usage
-*Provide instructions on how to use the app or how to run the project after installation.*

-## Contribution
-Contributions to CrashAssist are welcome!
-Please read our contribution guidelines for more information.

-## License
-*Specify the license under which your project is released, if applicable.*
+Run it in Xcode on any iPhone simulator.

 ## Contact/Support
-For support or queries, please contact me at [your-email@example.com].
+For support or queries, please contact me at [nnsadegh@usc.edu].

-## Acknowledgments
-*Optional: Acknowledge any contributors, inspirations, or other references.*